By: AY1920S1-CS2103-T16-1 Since: Oct 2019 Licence: MIT

 [coming in v2.0]

-model for daily, weekly, and monthly data summaries.
+This can be adapted from existingRecordmodel for daily, weekly, and monthly data summaries.
 The suggestions can be made via (1)calculating ideal nutrition value intake based the user’s BMI value, and (2) comparing the ideal intake amounts with the user’s actual intake amounts.

 3.6.
 Logging